Specific phone brands

 • Phone Settings > Apps > AppBlock > Battery > Power-intensive prompt [x] and Keep running after screen off [x]

-• Phone settings > Apps > ‘Advanced (At the bottom) > Ignore optimisations > Press ‘Allowed’ > All apps > Find AppBlock on the list and set to ‘Allow’
+• Phone settings > Apps > ‘Advanced (At the bottom) > Ignore optimizations> Press ‘Allowed’ > All apps > Find AppBlock on the list and set to ‘Allow’

-• (Huawei P9 Plus) Phone settings > Apps > Settings > Special access > Ignore battery optimisation > select allow AppBlock app.
+• (Huawei P9 Plus) Phone settings > Apps > Settings > Special access > Ignore battery optimization> select Allow AppBlock app.

 If all fails, please try to set the app as device administrator (AppBlock > Setting > CAPTCHA > Prevent escaping CAPTCHA).
 This may also prevent the system from killing AppBlock.

-Xiaomi are the most troubled phones on the market.
-Chinese vendors tend to ignore Android best practices and implement very bizarre custom modifications which make background task nearly impossible to run.
+Xiaomi might be the most troubled phone on today’s market.
+Chinese vendors tend to ignore Android best practices and implement very bizarre custom modifications which make background tasks nearly impossible to run.

-The specific steps depend on which version of the MIUI do you have.
+The specific steps depend on which version of the MIUI you have.
 Things to try:

 • BATTERY MANAGEMENT